weaveworks-experiments/flux-classic/amberctl/README.md

 ### List services and query instances

-You can list the currently configured services, and optionally the instances enrolled in them, using `amberctl list`.
+You can list the currently configured services, and optionally their selection rules, using `amberctl list`.

 ```
 Usage: